First Alert PROA7 Posts

 In reality, the problem is that Apple HomeKit will not send a disarm command to the system when it knows that the system is already in a disarmed state.
 Presumably, this is an effort at efficiency and to keep network traffic to a minimum.

 So, I'm not sure if this will require a change on Apple's part, on Resideo's part, or perhaps both.
 I just know that in the meantime, if you used a Lyric with Apple HomeKit, and you plan to update, or have updated to a Honeywell Home PROA7PLUS or a Resideo PROA7PLUSC panel, the process for clearing an alarm and re-arming when you're away from the monitored location is different.
-And if you plan to use HomeKit as your only source of system monitoring, this may be a reason to stick with the Lyric, for now.
+And if you plan to use HomeKit as your only source of system monitoring, this may be a reason to stick with the Lyric for now or to add Total Connect 2.0 to your setup.

 Tags: , , ,